Treating Pain And Preventing Addiction In Cancer Patients

 - Set a goal for pain management and follow the plan

 - Track your pain on a 0 to 10 pain scale, and communicate the strength and prevalence of your pain to your doctor.

 - Follow medication directions, and only take the drug as prescribed.

 - Be aware of potential interactions your medication can cause when mixed with other drugs and/or alcohol.

 - Never change the dosage or take a larger dose of medication without first consulting a doctor.

 - Never share your own medication or use another person’s prescription.

 Additionally, there are other pain management techniques that do not include Opioids that can be effective in treating pain in cancer patients.
 Therapeutic approaches such as acupuncture, massage, physical therapy, relaxation, meditation, and hypnosis have all proven to be useful in reducing pain and pain flares.
 There are also specialized treatments, such as nerve blocks and other interventions, that medical professionals can prescribe that are good pain management alternatives to Opioids.

 If you are an individual that is recovering from cancer and struggling with an opioid addiction, know that you’re not alone and that there is help available.
 Addressing both cancer pain and substance abuse can be challenging, but has proven to be very successful when involving a multidisciplinary rehabilitation team can help you be successful.
 Methadone has also shown great results for simultaneously treating both opioid addiction and helping reduce pain in cancer patients.
-So don’t wait; contact a dedicated treatment specialist, and learn about your options today.
+So don’t wait; contact a dedicated treatment provider, and learn about your options today.